CE INSTITUTE LLC BLOG

 7 STEPS FOR PROPER MASSAGE THERAPY TABLE SANITATION DURING COVID-19

-Alternating Face Cradle Cushions for COVID-19
+Alternating Face Cradle Cushions for Best Sanitation Practices to Allow Disinfectant Contact Time

-Alternating Face Cradle Cushions for COVID-19
+Alternating Face Cradle Cushions for Best Sanitation Practices to Allow Disinfectant Contact Time

 Massage therapists, spa and bodyworkers have stepped up their sanitation habits in our new pandemic of COVID-19; however, there is one additional step that can be taken in addition to sanitizing a treatment table.

 If you must work during COVID-19, it is best to work on clients in a prone position/face down to avoid direct airway-to-airway exchange.
-And for best sanitation practices, it would be wise to sanitize the face cradle cushion then allow it to sit with a proper amount dwell time by using a 2nd cushion for your next client.
+And for best sanitation practices, it would be wise to sanitize the face cradle cushion then allow it to sit with a proper amount dwell time, aka contact time, by using a 2nd cushion for your next client.
 Swapping 2 cushions back and forth is a little extra effort and expense, but could additionally minimize COVID-19 exposure, especially when proper sanitation and safety measures are exercised.

 How to Improve Air Quality in the Treatment Room, published by Massage Magazine